f26401004/DLG-HW1/README.md

-# Deep Learning with Graphs: DrBC
+# Deep Learning with Graphs: Betweenness Centrality

 This is a PyTorch implementation to identify high betweenness centrality nodes in Deep Learning with Graphs course in NCKU.
 All functionalities are described in following the papers: